-Learn about the history of the Russian Grand Prix, which has been held at the Sochi Autodrom since 2014.
-The fourth edition of the race will take place on April 28-30, 2017
+Learn about the history of the Russian Formula 1 Grand Prix, which has been held at the Sochi Autodrom every year since 2014.

-- Mercedes has won all three Russian Grand Prix since 2014.
-Lewis Hamilton has two wins and Nico Rosberg one.
+- Mercedes has won all eight Russian Grands Prix to date.
+Lewis Hamilton has five wins, whilst Valtteri Bottas has won twice and Nico Rosberg took one win.

-- At 5.848km long, the Sochi circuit is the third longest on the current F1 calendar behind Spa Francorchamps and Silverstone.
+- At 5.848km long, the Sochi circuit is the fourth longest on the current F1 calendar behind Spa Francorchamps, Baku and Silverstone.
 Around 30% of the circuit is used as public roads when racing is not taking place.

 - Sochi is one of eight cities to have hosted the Olympics and a Formula 1 Grand Prix; the others are Melbourne, Montreal, Barcelona and Mexico City (all current F1 cities), plus historic venues in Berlin (AVUS), Los Angeles (Long Beach), and Rio de Janeiro (Jacarepaqua).

 - Drivers starting from second and fourth in the Russian Grand Prix have never failed to score points in the race.

 - Nine different drivers have finished on the podium at the Russian Grand Prix.
 Lewis Hamilton has had the most top three appearances, with seven.

 - Lewis Hamilton and Sergio Perez have scored in every running of the Russian Grand Prix to date.